-As the percentage of addicts and users of illicit drugs in German correctional institutions cannot currently be precisely quantified, the number of persons incarcerated as a result of violations of the BtMG is frequently used as an approximation.
-This estimate is imprecise, however, since it counts people who, although they have violated the law in connection with drugs, do not consume any illicit substances themselves, as can be the case, for example, with some dealers.
+In addition to the national data collection on substance-related addiction problems in prison, one can still also use the number of people detained due to violations of the BtMG as an approximate value for the number of inmates using drugs.
+This estimate is imprecise, however, since it also counts people who, although they have violated the law in connection with drugs, do not consume any illicit substances themselves, as can be the case, for example, with some dealers.
 On the other side, a large proportion of drug users are not taken into account because, for example, persons who have been sentenced for economic compulsive crimes are listed in the statistics under other categories and not under violations of the BtMG.
-The figure ascertained in this way thus represent merely an approximation.
+The figure ascertained in this way thus merely represents an approximation.

-As of 31 March 2017, there were a total of 6,506 persons (12.6 % of all inmates) serving time in prison institutions as a result of violations of the BtMG.
-12.8 % (388) of imprisoned women and 4.5 % (175) of imprisoned adolescents were serving sentences due to offences in breach of the BtMG.
-Inmates imprisoned for BtMG offences as a proportion of all inmates has been generally falling since 2007, both among adults as well as among adolescents and young adults and remained constant in 2017 compared to 2016 (Table 2).
-From 2007 to 2016, the total number of all inmates increased by 19.95 % whilst the number of inmates serving sentences due to BtMG offences decreased by 32.08 % (Destatis, 2017).
+As of the reference date of 31 March 2018, a total of 6,551 people (12.9% of all inmates) were in a prison facility due to BtMG violations.
+12% (352) of imprisoned women and 5.1% (181) of imprisoned adolescents were serving sentences due to offences in breach of the BtMG.
+As stated above however, it is not clear to what extent persons sentenced under the BtMG also actually have drug-related problems themselves.
+Inmates imprisoned for BtMG offences as a proportion of all inmates has been generally falling since 2008, both among adults as well as among adolescents and young adults overall.
+The proportion has slightly increased in both groups compared to 2017 (Table 2).
+From 2009 to 2018, the total number of all inmates increased by 17.7% whilst the number of inmates serving sentences due to BtMG offences decreased by 29.4% (Destatis, 2019).